WHAT IS THE MEANING OF LIFE?

 This depressing view of life states that life is just a random accident.
 There is no meaning to life.
-We are all accidents and planet earth is just a rock hurtling through space.
+Planet earth is just a rock hurtling aimlessly through space and we are all stuck on it.

 How to behave.
-According to this view, everyone behaves to survive and get ahead of others.
+According to this view, everyone is selfish and behaves to survive and get ahead of others.

 Why bad things happen.
 According to this view of life, the randomness of life causes some good and fun things to happen.
 However, bad things happen, too if someone else is bigger, stronger or more clever than you.
 Events can also happen randomly – being in the wrong place at the wrong time.